Updated: Jan 31

-So, you’ve decided to give pole dancing or aerial lyra a try.
-Fantastic!
-Congratulations!
+So, you’ve decided to give pole dancing or aerial dance a try.
+Woo Hoo!!

 First of all - give yourself kudos for trying something new and out of your comfort zone.
 It takes moxie to get started!
-You are beginning a unique journey, and one with many rewards to come.
+You are beginning a unique journey, with surprising rewards to come.

 1 - LET GO OF YOUR EXPECTATIONS

-Many of us share these common concerns and reservations early on:
+Many will share these common concerns and reservations:

 “What if I don’t have enough upper body strength?”

-“What if I don’t have much fitness or even dance experience?”
+“What if I don’t have much experience in fitness or dance?”

 “What if I am the most awkward person in the class?”